11 Life-Changing Business Lessons from Zig Ziglar

 #11 Character is Everything

 “Honesty and integrity are absolutely essential for success in life – all areas of life.”

 Zig Ziglar was a man of values.
 He conducted himself with honesty and integrity because he believed it was the right thing to do morally — but he also recognized that it was good business practice.
 As he explained, “If people like you they’ll listen to you.
 But if they trust you they’ll do business with you. ”

 You might benefit in the short-term by deceiving and short-changing people.
 But it’s a losing game in the end:

 “You can get everything money will buy without a lick of character.
 But you can’t get any of the things money won’t buy: happiness, joy, peace of mind, and winning relationships.”

 “Yesterday ended last night.
 Today is a brand-new day and it’s yours.”

 When Zig Ziglar passed away on November 28, 2012, he left behind a family, an organization, and millions of people who have been inspired by his message.

-When you lead a life like Zig Ziglar’s, you keep doing good long after your time on earth is over.
+A life like Zig Ziglar’s, is a life that keeps doing good long after your time on earth is over.